E-Sh4rk/EmeraldACE_tuto/improved-ace-env.md

 It should create an Abra.
 When this Abra is marked with any symbol, it will set the exit code to the Pokedex Completion Diploma.
 When it is unmarked, it will set the exit code to the value of the register `lr`.

 *NOTE: you can freely mark/unmark it in order to switch between the two exit codes.
-However, DO NOT mark/unmark any other element of your ACE setup or it will be corrupted.*
+However, DO NOT mark/unmark any other element of your ACE setup (unless specified otherwise) or it will be corrupted.*

 Mark your Abra with any symbol and replace your current exit code bootstrap by this one.
 Trigger ACE again: it should work as before.
 Store the second Abra that has just been created: you will need it later (if you plan to setup persistence).